SimpleLuke/100-days-of-code/README.md

 **Thoughts**: Good to remind me building a responsive website is not just about media query.
 Don't use px, unless it is a very small value (it doesnt matter much after convertion.)

+### Day 11:  August 14, 2022

+**Today's Progress**: I build a home page along with Jonas Schmedtmann advanced css course. (media query is not included yet)

+**Thoughts**: I learnt a lot of css animation techniques today.
+However, I think if I want to master it, I have to use those tricks a lot to make it my muscle memories.

+**Link(s) to work**: [A Tours Homepage](https://heroic-paletas-e31bfd.netlify.app/)